mvolkmann/blog/src/next-js.md

 ## Client vs. Server Components

 In Next.js, React components are either server or client components.
+Server components are rendered on the server.
+Client components are pre-rendered on the server and hydrated on the client.
-They are server components by default and become client components when they begin with `'use client';`.
+Components are server components by default and become client components when they begin with `'use client';`.

+Server components have faster initial load times and are better for search engine optimization (SEO).

 Server components can: